Share this

 by Jan Hendrik Fleury on Apr 1, 2022 12:16:09 PM

-- Identity Resolution: Identifying the same users in different data sources
+Identity Resolution: Identifying the same users across different data sources.

-- Master Data Model: Creating a final/clean view of your customers and associated facts and dimensions.
+Master Data Model: Creating a clean, unified view of your customers, enriched with facts and dimensions.

 Identity resolution